-Certain test instruments that may be used incorporate a CT which clamps around the electrode to be tested (see Figure 24).
+Certain test instruments that may be used incorporate a CT which clamps around the electrode to be tested (Figure 21 shows a 3-terminal test with CT clamp).
 The CT may be used to detect the test current returning via that specific electrode and allows the resistance of the electrode to be measured (using one of the standard fall-of-potential techniques) without disconnecting it from the rest of the earth system.

-Figure 24 3-terminal tester with CT clamp
+Figure 21 - 3-terminal tester with CT clamp